Financial Assistance While Waiting on Disability

 But using a HELOC as income while you're waiting for disability can be risky, because you might not be able to repay the equity you borrow if Social Security doesn't approve your disability application.
 If you can't repay the loan, you could lose your house.

-If you're a homeowner, but you don't have enough equity or aren't comfortable using a HELOC, you could still get some relief by asking your mortgage lender for a loan forbearance.
+If you're a homeowner, but you don't have enough equity or aren't comfortable using a HELOC, you could get some relief by asking your mortgage lender for a loan forbearance.
 Forbearance would allow you to reduce or suspend your monthly mortgage payments while you wait for disability benefits.
-But note that your loan would likely continue to accrue interest during the forbearance period and that could significantly raise your mortgage payments down the road.
+But note that your loan would likely continue to accrue interest during the forbearance period, and that could significantly raise your mortgage payments down the road.

 Learn about loan forbearance and other assistance programs available to homeowners with FHA loans, as well as getting help with housing costs while you wait for your disability benefits.